 An additional relief applies for certain sportspersons on retirement.
-It operates as a deduction of 40% against gross receipts from actual participation in the sport (excluding income from sponsorship & advertising) for any 10 of the 15 tax years of assessment prior to retirement (including year of retirement..
+It operates as a deduction of 40% against gross receipts from actual participation in the sport [excluding income from sponsorship and advertising] for any 10 of the 15 tax years of assessment prior to retirement (including the year of retirement).
 Relief is by way of repayment only and cannot be used to create or augment a loss.
-Repayments will not carry interest.
-It only applies to "sports" earnings and will be clawed back if the sports activity recommences.
+Repayments do not carry interest.
+Relief only applies to "sports" earnings and will be clawed back if the sports activity recommences.

-From 1 January 2014 the relief is extended to individuals resident in the EEA or EFTA who have complied with the Income Taxes Acts.
-Relief must be claimed within 4 years of retirement to include the year of retirement and the fourteen years of assessment immediately pre-ceding the retirement year so there is now a degree of flexibility in specifying the optimum ten years of assessment during the sportspersons career.
+From 1 January 2014 the relief is extended to tax compliant individuals resident in the EEA or EFTA.
+Relief must be claimed within four years of retirement to include the year of retirement and the fourteen years of assessment immediately preceding the retirement year so there is now a degree of flexibility in specifying the optimum ten years of assessment during the sportspersons career.